Free crochet poppy pattern

 Materials

-I used Vinni’s colors for these lovely poppies, but any double knit (light worsted) cotton yarn would work.
+I used Vinni’s colors for these lovely crochet poppies, but any double knit (light worsted) cotton yarn would work.

 Red or Pink (petals)